Two-Factor Authentication (2FA)

 Palm Beach State College (PBSC) is now using 2FA

-On Oct 1, 2019 2FA will be required for all currently enrolled students when accessing college email when you are not using a college computer or connected to college wireless.
+As of Oct.
+1, 2019, 2FA is required for all currently enrolled students when accessing college email when you are not using a college computer or connected to college wireless.

 What is multi-factor authentication (MFA) or two-factor authentication (2FA)?